 When I was in my early 20s, I asked my doctor if it would be possible to get my tubes tied.
 She looked at me like I had just asked her to teach my dog Korean.
-“Why would you want to do that?” she asked me.
+“Why would you want to do that?” she asked.

 “You’re way too young to make that kind of decision,” my doctor told me.
 “Come back to me in 15 years, and in the meantime, I’ll give you another prescription for hormonal birth control.”

 I think about this all the time when I read stories about women who have chosen to undergo tubal ligations at an early age because they do not want children, such as this Broadly piece by a woman who spent 13 years trying to find a doctor who would perform the procedure to this piece by a 27-year-old who got her tubes tied in her early 20s.
-These accounts generally follow a typical pattern: a woman who does not want to have children approaches a doctor asking to get her tubes tied, who infantilizes her, talks down to her, questions her decision to lean out of a choice that has for centuries been considered not a choice at all, but a biological necessity.
+These accounts generally follow a typical pattern: A woman who does not want to have children approaches a doctor asking to get her tubes tied.
+The doctor infantilizes her, talks down to her, questions her decision to lean out of a choice that has for centuries been considered not a choice at all but a biological necessity.

-As a woman who would’ve clicked the crap out of those posts just 2 years ago, who was 100% sure she didn’t want children, and was still plagued by this uncertainty until she actually held her smiling newborn in her arms while dancing to Earth Wind and Fire, I know that for many, what you want in your early 20s is nothing even close to what you want years later; even if it is, you could be wrong about that as well.
+As a woman who would’ve clicked the crap out of those posts just two years ago, who was 100 percent sure she didn’t want children and was still plagued by this uncertainty until she actually held her smiling newborn in her arms while dancing to Earth Wind & Fire, I know that for many, what you want in your early 20s is nothing even close to what you want years later; even if it is, you could be wrong about that as well.
 I am so grateful that I was wrong, and that my doctor told me that I was wrong (or at the very least, that she left the possibility of my wrongness open).
 I am grateful to have had the choice to make a choice later on in my life, and I don’t think that saying so undermines other women’s choices at all.